SuboptimalEng/cpp-tutorials/048-wall-wextra-werror/README.md

 ## Titles

-- Why Do You Need -Wextra When You Already Have -Wall in C++?
+- Why Does C++ Need -Wextra If You Already Have -Wall?
 - What Do These C++ Compiler Flags Do?
 - Why Enable -Wall and -Wextra in C++?

+- Why Do You Need -Wextra When You Already Have -Wall in C++?
 - C++ Wall, Wextra, Werror Explained
 - Why you should enable Wall, Wextra, Werror in C++
 - Why is it recommended to enable Wall, Wextra, Werror in C++?